An idiom a day keeps your English okay! In this series we examine English idioms and teach you how to use them.

 – You shouldn’t push her so hard.

-– But she has to get good grades if she wants to go to university.
+– But she has to get good grades if she wants to go to a top petroleum engineering school.

 – She knows that.
 Maybe she doesn’t really want to go.
 Anyway, you can’t live her life for her.
 She has to make her own decisions, right?
 You can lead a horse to water…